“This post may contain affiliate links. Please read my disclosure for more info.

 Of course, the same task may be a “would like to do” in the beginning of the month, and switch to a “must do” in the last week.
 But assigning a priority each week to every task is key.

 What About You?
-Do You Time Block Schedule Your Day?
+Do You Time Block Your Day?

-To be honest, I haven’t used time block schedule very long.
+To be honest, I haven’t used a time blocked schedule very long.
 I’ve always thought writing things down was the key to getting them done.
 But I’d always find myself transferring half of today’s list over to tomorrow.
 Sound familiar?

 In early in 2017, I took my list making a step further.
 This whole blogging thing was new to me, so I needed a more detailed way to make progress in several unfamiliar areas.